 - Article 22(1) – No person who is arrested shall be detained in custody without being informed, as soon as may be of the grounds for such arrest, nor shall be denied the right to consult and to be defended by a legal practitioner of his choice.

 It is based on the maxim – ‘nemo debet prodere ipsum’, which means privilege against self-incrimination.
-Article 20 clause 3 guarantees the right against self-incriminate, which was reflected in Nandini Satpathy vs P.L.Dani.
+Article 20 clause 3 guarantees the right against self-incrimination, which was reflected in Nandini Satpathy vs P.L.Dani.

 Section 304 CrPC – Legal aid to accused at State expense in certain case